Charles Covington

 Charles Covington Jr. is an American jazz pianist and a U.S. Life Master in chess.

 Career

-A native of Baltimore, Covington became interested in jazz when the high school principal broadcast music by Errol Garner and Ahmad Jamal on the intercom.
+A native of Baltimore, Covington became interested in jazz when the high school principal broadcast music by Erroll Garner and Ahmad Jamal on the intercom.
 He served in the U.S. Army, attended the Peabody Institute, and learned piano and organ at the Hammond School of Music.
 He performed in clubs and at the Royal Theater.
 After the manager of George Benson heard Covington perform in New York City, he invited him to tour with Benson.
 He also worked with Ethel Ennis, J.J.
 Johnson, O'Donel Levy, and Nathan Page.